MushroomMaula/blog/posts/2022-08-22-Regression.md

 $$ \hat{w} = (X^T X)^{-1} X^T y $$

-To me this is quite a remarkable explanation of why we can use the squared error.
+To me this is quite a remarkable explanation of why the squared error is used.

 ### One step further